jundalisay/spblist/content/en/research/ancient/jewish/old-testament/genesis-11.md

 {11:12} Arphaxad lived 530 years, and begat Salah:

 {11:13} Arphaxad lived after he begat Salah four hundred and three years, and begat sons and daughters.

 {11:14} And Salah lived thirty years, and begat Eber:

-{11:15} And Salah lived after he begat Eber four hundred and three years, and begat sons and daughters. {11:16} And Eber lived four and thirty years, and begat Peleg: {11:17}
+{11:15} And Salah lived after he begat Eber four hundred and three years, and begat sons and daughters. {11:16} And Eber lived four and thirty years, and begat Peleg:

-And Eber lived after he begat Peleg four hundred and thirty years, and begat sons and daughters. {11:18} And Peleg lived thirty years, and begat Reu: {11:19} And Peleg lived after he begat Reu two hundred and nine years, and begat sons and daughters.
+{11:17} Eber lived after he begat Peleg four hundred and thirty years, and begat sons and daughters. {11:18} And Peleg lived thirty years, and begat Reu: {11:19} And Peleg lived after he begat Reu two hundred and nine years, and begat sons and daughters.

-{11:20} And Reu lived two and thirty years, and begat Serug: {11:21} And Reu lived after he begat Serug two hundred and seven years, and begat sons and daughters. {11:22} And Serug lived thirty years, and begat Nahor: {11:23} And Serug lived after he begat Nahor two hundred years, and begat sons and daughters. {11:24}
+{11:20} And Reu lived two and thirty years, and begat Serug: {11:21} And Reu lived after he begat Serug two hundred and seven years, and begat sons and daughters.

+{11:22} And Serug lived thirty years, and begat Nahor: {11:23} And Serug lived after he begat Nahor two hundred years, and begat sons and daughters.

-And Nahor lived nine and twenty years, and begat Terah:
+{11:24} Nahor lived 920 years, and begat Terah:

-{11:25} And Nahor lived after he begat Terah an hundred and nineteen years, and begat sons and daughters. {11:26}
+{11:25} Nahor lived after he begat Terah 119 years, and begat sons and daughters. {11:26}
-And Terah lived seventy years, and begat Abram, Nahor, and Haran.
+And Terah lived 70 years, and begat Abram, Nahor, and Haran.

-{11:27} Now these [are] the generations of Terah: Terah begat Abram, Nahor, and Haran; and Haran begat Lot.
+{11:27} These are the generations of Terah: Terah begat Abram, Nahor, and Haran; and Haran begat Lot.

-{11:28} And Haran died before his father Terah in the land of his nativity, in Ur of the Chaldees. {11:29} And Abram and Nahor took them wives: the name of Abram’s wife [was] Sarai; and the name of Nahor’s wife, Milcah, the daughter of Haran, the father of Milcah, and the father of Iscah.
+{11:28} Haran died before his father Terah in the land of his nativity, in Ur of the Chaldees.

+{11:29} Abram and Nahor took them wives: the name of Abram’s wife was Sarai.
+Nahor’s wife, Milcah, the daughter of Haran, the father of Milcah, and the father of Iscah.

 {11:30} But Sarai was barren; she [had] no child.